 ExTR review

 As a means of ensuring confidence among Scheme Members, newly accepted ExTLs shall submit a copy of the first completed ExTR to the ExMC Secretary who will arrange for it to be reviewed.
 The outcome of this review may require corrective actions to be undertaken by the ExTL and review of further ExTRs.

+11.3 Acceptance of Additional Testing Facilities

+11.3.1 Conditions for acceptance

+Acceptance of a testing laboratory as an ATF is subject to the following conditions and to the procedures stipulated in 11.3.2 to 11.3.10:

+The ATF is not required to be located in a participating country.

+The ATF shall operate under the control of, or belongs to or works under a written agreement with a single ExTL to undertake work with it according to these Rules.